What is Data Lineage?

 1. Engage Business Executives and Users Early

-Effective data lineage initiatives, like data governance programs, need backing from senior executives.
-This includes their approval, as well as funding.
-Also, involve business managers and users to ensure that data management teams understand how data is used in business processes and to verify the relevance and accuracy of data lineage information.
+Effective data lineage initiatives, like data governance programs, need senior executives' approval and funding.
+Business managers and users should also be involved to ensure that data management teams understand how data is used in business processes and to verify the relevance and accuracy of data lineage information.

 2. Document Business and Technical Data Lineage